kevinkarl22/jFullPageScroller/README.md

-# Support Me
+# jFullPageScroller – A full-featured full page scroller plugin for jQuery.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/S6S06JWZX)

-# jFullPageScroller – A full-featured full page scroller plugin for jQuery.

 jFullPageScroller is a full-featured full page scroller plugin for jQuery.
 This plugin converts sections of an ordinary web page into a full page with scrolling animation.